angeloentry/TestWaterSaving/README.md

 ## Features

-1) Charts: Charts used from iOS Charts by Daniel Cohen Gindi (https://github.com/danielgindi/Charts)
+1) Charts: Charts used from iOS Charts by Daniel Cohen Gindi (https://github.com/danielgindi/Charts).

-2) Login Screen: To login to the app
+2) Login Screen: To login to the app.

 3) Water Detail Screen: Shows Water usage details and quality.

+4) Leaderboard Screen: Shows the leaderboard of members with highest points.

-4) Networking Module: Networking module created while doing networking calls using URLSessions.
+5) Networking Module: Networking module created while doing networking calls using URLSessions.

 ## Unit Tests